Billmike/MR-Graph/README.md

 * Registered users can add comments to recipes
 * Registered users can upvote on recipes
 * Registered users can downvote on recipes
+* Registered users can search for recipes by Recipe name

 ## Technology Stack used